Oregon State Beavers men's basketball statistical leaders

 The Oregon State Beavers men's basketball statistical leaders are individual statistical leaders of the Oregon State Beavers men's basketball program in various categories, including points, three-pointers, assists, blocks, rebounds, and steals.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-As of the next college basketball season in 2024–25, the Huskies represent Oregon State University in the NCAA Division I West Coast Conference.
+As of the next college basketball season in 2026–27, the Beavers represent Oregon State University in the NCAA Division I Pac-12 Conference.

 Oregon State began competing in intercollegiate basketball in 1901.
 The NCAA did not officially record assists as a stat until the 1983–84 season, and blocks and steals until the 1985–86 season, but Oregon State's record books includes players in these stats before these seasons.
 These lists are updated through the end of the 2020–21 season.